JcBonassin/weather_today/README.md

 ```
 Check info of the Alpha-2 country codes [HERE](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)

-The current Weather information will be display automatically after choosing your weather settings.
+The current Weather information will be displayed automatically after choosing your weather settings.
 Also will show date and time of the location requested.
 Forecast is display as shown:
 - Weather condition
 - Temperature